coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    This displays the current stack of notations in scopes and lonely notations that is used to interpret a notation.
 The top of the stack is displayed last.
-Notations in scopes whose interpretation is hidden by the same notation in a more recently open scope are not displayed.
+Notations in scopes whose interpretation is hidden by the same notation in a more recently opened scope are not displayed.
    Hence each notation is displayed only once.

    .. cmdv:: Print Visibility @scope